amarchavan8/imec/README.md

 # WESAD Dataset Preprocessing

-This repository contains code for preprocessing the WESAD (Wearable Stress and Affect Detection) dataset.
-The dataset consists of physiological and motion sensor data collected from wearable devices.
+The WESAD dataset contains physiological and motion sensor data collected from wearable devices.
+The preprocessing script extracts relevant signals, filters outliers using interquartile range, and normalizes the data.

 ## Instructions